MiquelMarinoEspinosa/Bowling-Game-Kata-PHP/README.md

             - `BLUE`:
                 - refactor `GameTest` unit test return the current `score` at multiple rolls method
                 - refactor `Game` move `pins` validation to `Frame` class
+        - Implements when 11th `frame` with `strike` at the last frame, should allow two more `roll`
+            - `RED`: failing test when last frame has a pending `strike` to be processed, it should allow two extra roll.
+Right now just one extra roll is allow when strike.
+Therefore, at this point the test throws an expected error